 \section{Comparison to Numerics}

-To illustrate our analytical predictions, now we present numerical simulations performed in two one-dimensional spin models, which exhibit diffusive transport.
-As a first model, we consider a spin-$\frac{1}{2}$ mixed field Ising model
+To test our analytical predictions, now we present numerical simulations performed in two one-dimensional spin models, which exhibit diffusive transport.
+As a first model, we consider the spin-$\frac{1}{2}$ mixed field Ising model

 where $\sigma_n^\mu$ are Pauli operators in the $\mu=x, y, z$ direction and we use periodic boundary condition ${\sigma}_{L+1}^{\mu}={\sigma}_{1}^{\mu}$.
 Energy is the only conserved quantity in this model, the lattice energy density operator is